Handriantog/lazyvim-ide/README.md

-# lazyvim-ide
+# 💤 LazyVim

-Lazy Vim for day to day development IDE
+Current setup for LazyVim IDE with a support for Typescript Feel free to clone

+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.